dwave-examples/job-shop-scheduling-cqm/README.md

 ### Generating Problem Instances

-To generate random problem instances, for example a 5 by 6 instance with maximum 8 hours duration, type:
+`utils/jss_generator.py` can be used to generate random problem instances.
+For example, a 5 * 6 instance with a maximum duration of 8 hours can be generated with:

-    python utils/jss_generator.py -n 5 -m 6 -d 8 -path input
+`python utils/jss_generator.py 5 6 8 -path < folder location to store generated instance file location>`

-The random problem file is written to the path provided with -path option.
+To see a full description of the options, type:

+`python utils/jss_generator.py -h`

 ## Model and Code Overview